-In this post, I’d like to review a few tips to consider when designing a business process to be executed by RPA Bots, in conjunction with other Intelligent Automation technologies.
+In this post, I’d like to revisit the benefits of robotic process and review a few tips to consider when designing a business process to be executed by RPA Bots – in conjunction with other Intelligent Automation technologies.
 Business Analysts and Developers alike should keep these considerations top of mind.

 - Keep Growth Top of Mind